DiegoGorgazzi/recession-indicator/README.md

 The app will calculate and display the likelihood of a US Economic recession 12 months into the future.
 Here's what it looks like so far [Recession Predictor](https://hlia-recession.web.app/).

+UNFORTUNATELY, DUE TO SOME OF THE PROBLEMS MENTIONED BELOW, I'M CONTINUING THIS WORK IN A SEPARATE REPOSITORY TO ALLOW ME TO MAKE THIS A FULL-STACK APP WHICH WILL REMOVE THE "BUSINESS LOGIC" FROM THE FRONT-END BUT ALSO WILL REQUIRE AUTHENTICATION/VALIDATION AND A DATABASE ALL OF WHICH I PREFER TO KEEP SEPARATE.

 ## Background

 ### Research